Transipedia/Reindeer-use-cases/README.md

 9. Select name in **Samples Labels**
 10. Select **tissue** in **group by**

-You will obtain this graph that confirms the presence of the chimeric junctions in some tissues.
-You can then check the kmer specificity on Indexes from normal cells (enter "wt" in the indexes search bar ).
+One obtains this graph that confirms the presence of the chimeric junctions in specific cell lines.
+One can then check the kmer specificity on Indexes from normal cells (enter "wt" in the indexes search bar ).

 ![request](img/case3-samples-grouped-by-tissues.png)